 Exmouth Xmas Sail with Santa

-Journey to the heart of the Legoland Windsor Resort and discover a Christmas setting with more than thirty rides, shows and attractions.
+Journey to the heart of the Legoland Windsor Resort and discover a Christmas setting with more than thirty rides, shows and attractions this December.
 See Christmas come to life in Miniland, where visitors can spot special LEGO additions to London and Scotland and perhaps spy LEGO Father Christmas delivering his gifts.
 Families can build together, adding to a festive LEGO scene, enjoy a stunning 8-metre-high LEGO Christmas tree and take part in the LEGO scavenger hunt.
 For more information go to legoland.co.uk.

 Isle of Wight Festive Guided Tours of Osborne

 At Osborne on the Isle of Wight the Indian-inspired banqueting room, where Queen Victoria hosted visiting royalty, will be in its festive finery for the annual programme of Christmas tours this festive season.
 Osborne’s ground floor rooms will be seasonally dressed and experienced guides will explain Christmas traditions for the royal family and those who served them.
 Check the website for the specific dates the tour runs.
 Pre-booking is essential.
 Visit: english-heritage.org.uk.

 For a whole host of festive, enchanting and captivating events in and around beautiful buildings in this glorious, historic land this is an address you should bookmark: https://www.english-heritage.org.uk/christmas/christmas-events/